-Only applicants who meet the minimum and selective qualifications for this recruitment will beconsidered for this opportunity.
-The examination will consist of a rating of your education, training andexperience.
-It is essential that you submit complete and accurate information on your application inorder to determine if you meet the qualifications as specified above.
-Due to the nature of this list, allqualified applicants are placed on an unranked list of candidates and will remain active on this list for atleast one year.
+Only applicants who meet the minimum and selective qualifications for this recruitment will be considered for this opportunity.
+Approval of your application will be based on a review of your education, training and experience.
+It is essential that you submit complete and accurate information on your application in order to determine if you meet the qualifications as specified above.
+Due to the nature of this list, all qualified applicants are placed on an unranked list of candidates and will remain active on this list for a tleast one year.

 The preferred method for submitting additional information is to upload it directly into your online account.
 Please remove references to the first 5 digits of your SSN and your DOB on all attachments by deleting, redacting or blacking that information out with a marker.